tainaj/baremetal-stm32/README.md

 # Author's notes
 My submissions were written in a Linux VM I created for educative purposes.
 For my other hobby projects, I program the STM32 with an Eclipse IDE in my Windows host machine.

 Edit: Now running on two virtual Linux machines.
 Cloning this repository with SSH.
+Now trying Vivonomicon's arm-none-eabi-gdb...